-Each year, my students engaged in a year-long Create A Civilization activity.
-They developed their own civilization to match what we were learning about Egypt, Rome, and China.
+Each year, my students engaged in a year-long, Create Your Own Civilization project.
+They developed a civilization to match what we were learning about in Egypt, Rome, China and so on.
 It culminated in an always incredible Open House display.
+Here’s the final instructions from one year’s project.

 This will work with a variety of social studies topics, so give it a try even if you don’t teach ancient civilizations.
 If you’re teaching American History, you might have students develop their own rebellious set of colonies.
 If your curriculum covers Native Americans, students could create their own realistic tribe.